 University of New England College of Osteopathic Medicine

-The University of New England College of Osteopathic Medicine (UNE COM) fosters the development of health care leaders across the continuum in undergraduate, graduate, and continuing medical education to advance exceptional osteopathic health care locally and globally through practice, research, scholarship, education, and community health.
+The University of New England College of Osteopathic Medicine (UNE COM) fosters the development of health care leaders across the continuum in undergraduate, pre-doctoral, graduate medical, and continuing medical education to advance exceptional osteopathic health care locally and globally through practice, research, scholarship, education, and community health.

-UNE COM, set in a beautiful location where the Saco River meets the Atlantic Ocean, is committed to serving the people of New England and the nation through an emphasis on educating primary care physicians.
-UNE COM offers academic excellence, a supportive learning environment and a picturesque oceanside campus.
-UNE has seven Centers of Excellence, which include the Center for Biomedical Research Excellence for the Study of Pain and Sensory Function (COBRE); the Center for Excellence in Aging and Health; the Center for Excellence in Health Innovation; the Center for Excellence in the Neurosciences; the Center for the Enrichment of Teaching and Learning; the Interprofessional Education Collaborative and UNE North, a Center for Excellence in the Marine Sciences.
+UNE COM, set in a beautiful location where the Saco River meets the Atlantic Ocean, is committed to transforming students into health care leaders who advance patient-centered, high-quality osteopathic care, community health, and research for the people of Maine, New England, and the nation, through an emphasis on educating primary care physicians.
+Our academic environment, and community, is one of collaboration and support amongst the student body, faculty members, and professional staff.
 UNE COM is recognized for excellence in primary care, osteopathic manipulative medicine, and geriatric education.
+UNE has seven Centers of Excellence, which include the Center for Biomedical Research Excellence for the Study of Pain and Sensory Function (COBRE); the Center for Excellence in Aging; the Center for Excellence in Collaborative Education; the Center for Excellence in the Neurosciences; the Center for Excellence in Digital Health; the Center of Excellence in Public Health, and UNE North, The Institute for North Atlantic Studies of the University of New England.

 Biddeford, Maine; Rural, Oceanside.
 Closest city is Portland, ME.